windsnow1025/Health-Management-App/README.md

 ## Configuration

-Create a file named `gradle.properties` in the root directory of your project.
+Create a file named `local.properties` in the root directory of your project.

 ```properties
 ## This file must *NOT* be checked into Version Control Systems,